The FIT Student Rights and Responsibilities Handbook contains crucial information about what it means to be part of the community at FIT.

 FIT is committed to providing equal opportunity in educational programs, in its admissions policy, and in employment, including the opportunity for upward mobility for all qualified individuals.

-The affirmative action officer provides complaint resolution and investigates complaints of discrimination, sexual harassment, and Title IX issues.
-The affirmative action officer monitors the college’s progress in complying with laws concerning affirmative action and Title IX.
-The affirmative action officer is in the Office of Planning, Assessment, and Compliance in Room A605.
+The affirmative action officer provides complaint resolution and investigates complaints of discrimination, discriminatory harassment, retaliation, sexual harassment, and sexual misconduct.
+The affirmative action officer monitors the college’s progress in complying with laws concerning equity and access, including Title VII and Title IX, and is located on the 16th floor of 333 Seventh Avenue.

-Enrollment Management and Student Success provides students with complaint resolution, training, and orientation on Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+Enrollment Management and Student Success provides students with information on complaint resolution, training, and orientation on Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.